dingogap/readme-generator/output/README.md

 * [Questions](#questions)

 ## Installation
-The README Generator requires node.js and Inquirer 8.2.4.
+The README Generator requires node.js and Inquirer 8.2.4 to be installed.
 You can clone the package from the GitHub Repository.
-Install Inquirer by running npm install.
+Install Inquirer by running npm install from the CLI.

 ## Usage
 The Project is started from the CLI by running node index.js.
 You will be prompted to answer a series of questions.
-The answers will be used to build the finsihed README.md file.
+The answers will be used to build the finished README.md file.

 ## License
-README.md Generator is available under the MIT License license.
+REAME Generator is available under the MIT License license.
 See the [LICENSE](https://opensource.org/licenses/MIT) file for more info.

 ## Contributing
-Contributors are welcome.
-Feel free to clone or fork the project.
-Please let me know how you go.
+Contributors are welcome.Feel free to clone or fork the project.
+Please let me know how you get on.

 ## Tests
-There are no automated tests.
-You can confirm functionality by answering the questions and comparing your input with the finshed README.md file.
+There are no automated Tests.
+You can confirm functionality manually.
+Answer the questions and compare your answers to the generated README.md file.

 ## Questions